1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

                 ```
     5. Note `import qualified Palindrome` vs `import Palindrome ()` in unit6/lesson34/Main.hs
     6. With Main.hs, we learn how to organize programs into separate files and compile them into a single program.
 You also learned how to export specific functions from your modules while hiding the rest.
+    7. Refactor String as Text for program in chapter exercises in unit6/lesson34/l34_exercises
+29. Ch35.0 Building Projects with Stack
+    1. Building projects need a proper build automation.
+Haskell too has a powerful build tool: stack.
+Stack automates and manages several parts of Haskell projects:
+        1. Provides an isolated installation of GHC per project to ensure that you’re always using the correct version
+        2. Handles the installation of packages and their dependencies
+        3. Automates the building of the project
+        4. Aids you in organizing and running tests on your project
+    2. For every new project, do
+       1. make sure that stack is up-to-date with `stack update`
+       2. stack new example with `stack new palindrome-checker`.
+This command causes stack to create a new project from a default template via a new directory named palindrome-checker with the following files and directories
+          1. LICENSE
+          2. src
+          3. Setup.hs
+          4. stack.yaml
+          5. app
+          6. test
+          7. palindrone-checker.cabal
+        8. Other templates are available in https://github.com/commercialhaskell/stack-templates is a source for many
+        9. palindrome-checker.**cabal**, your project configuration file contains all the metadata related to your project e.g project name, version, description,